Cubital tunnel syndrome: how you’re unknowingly damaging your nerves

 The only structure to pass through this passageway is your ulnar nerve.
 The boundaries of the cubital tunnel are:

-- Floor: elbow joint capsule & medial collateral ligament (fascia)
+- Floor: elbow joint capsule and medial collateral ligament (two types of fascia)

-- Medial: medial epicondyle of the humerus (bone)
+- Medial: medial epicondyle of the humerus (upper arm bone)

-- Lateral: olecranon process of the ulna (bone)
+- Lateral: olecranon process of the ulna (one of two forearm bones)

 - Roof: Osborne’s ligament (a band of fascia connecting the two bellies of the flexor carpi ulnaris muscle)

 The ulnar nerve innervates many muscles below your elbow: